-Considering the relatively short distances in the UK and the savings against train travel, most travellers choose bus or coach travel as their main travel option.
+Considering the relatively short distances in the UK and the savings against train travel, many travellers choose bus or coach travel as their main travel option.

 Scheduled bus & coach services